himanshusharma111/MajorProject/README.md

   For graph representation, I have used the Chart.js library.

-  For storing the data using Firebase cloud Firestore NO SQL database.
+  Firebase cloud Firestore NO SQL database for storing data.

    ### Motive